Manage the DevOps API IP access list

 Replace the existing DevOps access list

 Use PUT /devops-acl to replace the entire existing list with a new set of IPs.
-This action also enables the feature, if it wasn’t previously enabled.
+If the organization doesn’t have a DevOps API access list, this request creates a list and enables DevOps API IP access list restriction.

 --header "Content-Type: application/json" \